FindNode

 openApp/restartApp /closeApp version 11

-3 commands to start, restart close the application on the device.
-All command accepts one argument, either a package name or the application display name (name show on the launcher), if multiple applications with the same name is matched, the first application will be used.
-No partial match is allowed, it is case insensitive match for application name. "closeApp" with no argument will close the existing application.
+The specified app name can be a package name or the application display name (name show on the launcher), if multiple applications with the same name is matched, the first matching application will be used.
+No partial match is allowed, the match is case insensitive. "closeApp" with no argument will close the existing application. "openApp" and "restartApp" will accept optional query and timeout, after the application is launched, it will enter into "waitQuery" to wait for the query to match before return the control back to the caller.
+The timeout is in milliseconds.

 Usage: